Addams Family Values (soundtrack): Overview

 A remixed version of Tag Team's then-current hit "Whoomp!
 (There It Is)", "Addams Family (Whoomp!)", was used as the lead single.

 Paramount Pictures had signed Michael Jackson to record a horror-themed song for the film and to promote it with a video.
 In an attempt to cope with the negative publicity from accusations of child molestation, Jackson turned to prescription drugs and had to undergo a lengthy rehabilitation.
-He was unable to finish the video and his song, "Is It Scary", was dropped from the film.
-The song was included on his 1997 album Blood on the Dance Floor (HIStory in the Mix); the video project was finished, independently, as the short film Ghosts.
+He was unable to finish the video and his song, "Family Thing", was dropped from the film.